mensahinsights/mensahinsights/README.md

 ## Background

 Toronto-based🍁.
 Spent years in business transformation and product development before focusing full-time on data.
-Outside of work, I'm tweaking smart home setups, arguing about pizza, or planning the next trip.
+Outside of work, I'm tweaking smart home setups, always eager to talk pizza, or planning the next trip.

 ---